 What checks should you carry out before leaving?

-- Do you have a spare tyre and is it in good condition;
+- Do you have a spare tyre and is it in good condition?

-- Do your windscreen wipers work properly;
+- Do your windscreen wipers work properly?

-- Do your brake lights work;
+- Do your brakes and brake lights work?

-- Do your indicators work;
+- Do your indicators work?

 What should you do if travelling in tough weather conditions?

-In addition to maintaining a safe following distance, it is also important to ensure that you are visible on the road, as well as to reduce your speed.
+In tough weather conditions, the AA suggests increasing this distance to six or eight seconds.
+In addition, it’s important to ensure that you are visible on the road, and to reduce your speed.

-- An emergency first aid kit,
+- An emergency first aid kit

-- A spare tyre,
+- A spare tyre

-- All the necessary tools to change a flat tyre, and
+- Tools to change a flat tyre

 Tips for travelling with small children

-What is the best time of day to travel?
+What’s the best time of day to travel?